Xexr/wisdom/README.md

 - Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
 A better motto for most youth is “master something, anything”.
 Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is. [^second]

 - Over the long term, the future is decided by optimists.
 To be an optimist you don’t have to ignore all the many problems we create; you just have to imagine improving our capacity to solve problems. [^second]

+- If something fails where you thought it would fail, that is not a failure. [^third]

+- Don’t create things to make money; make money so you can create things.
+The reward for good work is more work. [^third]

+- Contemplating the weaknesses of others is easy; contemplating the weaknesses in yourself is hard, but it pays a much higher reward. [^third]

+- Don’t worry how or where you begin.
+As long as you keep moving, your success will be far from where you start. [^third]

+- If your goal does not have a schedule, it is a dream. [^third]

+- Everything is hard before it is easy.
+The day before something is a breakthrough, it’s a stupid idea. [^third]

+- This is the best time ever to make something.
+None of the greatest, coolest creations 20 years from now have been invented yet.
+You are not late. [^third]

+- Take one simple thing — almost anything — but take it extremely seriously, as if it was the only thing in the world, or maybe the entire world is in it — and by taking it seriously you’ll light up the sky. [^third]

 ### Work, Business & Leadership